cosc2336-ds-alg/assg00/README.md

 then you are in good shape at this point.

-To finish the assignment, you should create a final commit of these changes in `assg-functions.cpp` to implement your `findPrimes()` function.
+To finish the assignment, you should create a final commit of these changes in `primes.cpp` to implement your `findPrimes()` function.
 Make sure to give a good and appropriate commit message.
 Push the changes to your GitHub repository.
 When you are finished, it is a good idea then to leave a final comment in your pull request stating that you think you are finished and ready to have the work evaluated.
-The instructor make give feedback during your developement, or at the end.
+The instructor make give feedback during your development, or at the end.
 You should notice that your final commit is now passing all of the build tasks on GitHub.
 This is a good sign for the assignment.
 Though passing all of the tests may not mean you have completed all of the work successfully yet.
 For example, at times you may